FowlerLab/Enrich2/README.md

 Enrich2
 =======

 Enrich2 is a general software tool for processing, analyzing, and visualizing data from deep mutational scanning experiments.
-For more information or to cite Enrich2, please refer to [Enrich2: a statistical framework for analyzing deep mutational scanning data](http://biorxiv.org).
+For more information or to cite Enrich2, please refer to [A statistical framework for analyzing deep mutational scanning data](https://doi.org/10.1186/s13059-017-1272-5).

 [Enrich2 documentation](https://enrich2.readthedocs.io) is available on [Read the Docs](https://readthedocs.org/).